vtemian/form3-client/README.md

 I think that end-to-end tests and integration tests are more reliable and broader than unit tests.
 In order to ensure idempotency and isolation, I've used a separate script that cleans the database and load some initial fixtures, before running the test suits.
+Also, there is a github action set in order to run the formatting check, linting and the integration tests.